Retrospective Tools

 TeleRetro — cons

-• AI limited to a beta board-summary feature — no grouping, action extraction or sentiment
+• AI is limited to format and icebreaker generation — no board summary, clustering, action extraction or sentiment

-• No SCIM, audit logs or advanced enterprise controls; SSO gated to higher plans
+• No SCIM, audit logs or SOC 2; SSO (Okta/Azure AD) is Enterprise-plan only

 ← All comparisons